givingjar/blog.givingjar.org/_posts/2016-05-18-progress-report-12.md

 ## Thanks {#thanks}

-Thanks to Scott Watkins and Amy Mercier Stephenson for the inside look at PayPal Giving Fund and Vistaprint for the business cards!
+Thanks to [Michigan Remembers 9/11][11] for the inside look at PayPal Giving Fund.
+We also appreciate [Helping Women Period][12] for insight into Humble Bundle donations!

 Thank you to all of our new friends on social media: